-Similarly, there is the “exposure market”.
+Similarly, there is the “great exposure” market.
 The concept with this market is simple.
 The entity uses the print (or photography) for little or no payment.
 The photographer, in return, gets “great exposure” and the “opportunity” to sell many prints.
-This may sound like a great idea (and is for the entity getting the art work for free).
+This may sound like a great idea (and is for the entity receiving the art work for free).
 There is one glaring issue.

 Each of us has bills to pay.
-From what I’ve discovered, “great exposure” doesn’t replace real money when paying those bills.
+From what I’ve discovered, “great exposure” doesn’t replace real money when it comes to paying those bills.

-Just as with “commodity” market, “great exposure” is not something I’m interested in.
+Just as with “commodity” market, “great exposure” without appropriate payment, is not something I’m interested in.

 Thank you – to my customers who understand the difference